netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

 ### NETCONF Extensions to Support "with-immutability" {#NETCONF-ext}

    This doument updates {{!RFC8526}} to augment the \<get-data\>
-   operation with an additional parameter named "with-immutability".
+   operation with an additional parameter named "with-immutability" when interacting with read-only datastores.
    If present, this parameter requests that the server includes the "immutable" metadata annotations in its response.